Newsletter snippet Social media snippet

 Colds, flu and other respiratory illness are common in schools during winter.
 Here are some simple tips to prevent the spread of illness:

-- Cough and sneeze into your elbow or upper sleeve, not your hand
+- Cough and sneeze into a tissue or your elbow, not your hand

 For more information: